andrewnicols/docs/docs/guides/javascript/index.md

 $PAGE->requires->js_call_amd(‘mod_forum/discussion’, ‘init’, [$course->id]);
 ```

-If you pass a multi-dimensional array as the third argument, then you can use Array destructuring within the Javascript to get named values.
+If you pass a multi-dimensional array as the third argument, then you can use Array destructuring within the JavaScript to get named values.

 ```php
 $PAGE->requires->js_call_amd(‘mod_forum/discussion’, ‘init’, [[